shogun-toolbox/shogun/doc/md/QUICKSTART.md

 Many toy examples on can be found within `share/shogun/examples/libshogun`.
 In order to run them, you need to point `LD_LIBRARY_PATH` to the location of the compiled library.
-If everything worked fine, this should work well:
+If everything from above was successful, this should work well:

 ```